b8ne/react-native-pusher-push-notifications/README.md

 **IMPORTANT!!!**

-This module is intended to complement the default [Pusher Carthage setup](https://docs.pusher.com/beams/ios/sdk-integration#install-from-carthage).
-This module simply allows that implementation to be accessed directly from React Native JS.
+This module is intended to complement the setup with [Carthage](https://docs.pusher.com/beams/ios/sdk-integration#install-from-carthage).
+This module allows that implementation to be accessed directly from React Native JS.

 More information about Pusher Beams and their Swift library, `push-notifications-swift`, can be found on their [Github repo](https://github.com/pusher/push-notifications-swift).